MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-macos-sign-in-user-after-sign-up.md

 ## Prerequisites

--  If you’re on iOS, follow the steps in [Sign in users in sample iOS (Swift) mobile app by using native authentication](how-to-run-native-authentication-sample-ios-app.md).
-If you’re using macOS, follow the steps in [Sign in users in sample macOS (Swift) app by using native authentication](how-to-run-native-authentication-sample-macos-app.md).These articles show you how to run sample apps that you configure using your tenant settings.
+- If you’re using macOS, follow the steps in [Sign in users in sample macOS (Swift) app by using native authentication](how-to-run-native-authentication-sample-macos-app.md).
+If you’re on iOS, follow the steps in [Sign in users in sample iOS (Swift) mobile app by using native authentication](how-to-run-native-authentication-sample-ios-app.md).
+These articles show you how to run sample apps that you configure using your tenant settings.
 - [Tutorial: Add sign-up in an iOS/macOS app using native authentication](tutorial-native-authentication-ios-macos-sign-up.md).
 The steps in this tutorial should work whether you sign up with email and password or email one-time passcode.

 ## Sign in after sign-up